TransitApp/ETA-Accuracy-Benchmark/Supporting organizations.md

 # Supporting organizations of the ETA Accuracy Benchmark
-A common methodology for measuring the accuracy of real-time ETA predictions
+A [common methodology](https://github.com/TransitApp/ETA-Accuracy-Benchmark/blob/main/README.md) to measure the accuracy of real-time ETA predictions for public transit

 Organizations are listed alphabetically